roberto1648/sampling-of-biased-physical-signals/README.md

 ![png](README_files/README_15_0.png)

-Here are changes in the five quantum state populations as a response to the random laser field.
+Here are the time-resolved changes in the five quantum state populations as a response to the random laser field.

 # 2 Random sampling

 The system can be sampled by generating random phases in the [0, 2$\pi$] interval.
-Below, the final population in state $|3\rangle$ is recoded as signal.
-To be consistent with later calculations, will start bundling the phase in groups of 4 contiguous pixels.
+The final population in state $|3\rangle$ is taken as signal.
+To be consistent with later calculations, we will start bundling the phase in groups of 10 contiguous pixels.

 ## 2.1 Signal function